steamcmd/docker/README.md

 # SteamCMD Docker Image

-SteamCMD on Ubuntu and BusyBox for downloading and running Steam games and game server software.
-Currently the images are build every day and only tagged on type of base image (because of the unknown `steamcmd` versions/releases).
+SteamCMD with different Docker base images for downloading and running Steam games and game server software.
+Currently the images are build every day and only tagged on type of base image.

 ## Tags